0kspecial/Headtracking-on-Linux/README.md

 # Headtracking on Linux

 A short meta explanation on how to use Opentrack to achieve headtracking with games running on Proton.
+This write-up is based on:
+opentrack/opentrack#2109 (comment)

 ---